Disclosure: WHSR is reader-supported. When you buy through our links, we may earn a commission.

 Each account is also secured with its own real time malware scanning.
 It’s another follow up on the silo mentality, but also means that your account will be safe from anything that may affect another account on the same server, such as malware.

 5. Helpful Customer Support and Knowledgebase

-GreekGeeks runs the gamut in terms of customer service, having almost everything a web host seeker would want.
+GreekGeeks runs the gamut in terms of customer technical support, having almost everything a web host seeker would want.
 The company is recognised by Better Business Bureau and currently rated as “A” by the users.
 They not only have 24/7 email support, phone support and live chat, but also some interesting resources you can leverage on.